ggrecow/SQAT/validation/EPNL_FAR_Part36/1_Perceived_Noisiness/README.md

 The test signal is generated in the code.
 Therefore, no extra steps are required to run this code.

 # Results
 According to Refs.
-[1,2], the numerical value of 1 noy was assigned to the Perceived Noisiness of an third octave of random noise centered at $1~\mathrm{kHz}$, and with a rms level of $40~\mathrm{dB}$.
+[1,2], the numerical value of 1 noy was assigned to the Perceived Noisiness of a third octave of random noise centered at $1~\mathrm{kHz}$, and with a rms level of **40 dB SPL**.
 The figure below shows the results obtained using the test signal and the `EPNL_FAR_Part36` implementation in SQAT.
 It is possible to observe that the test signal is correctly generated in terms of SPL and spectral content.
 Moreover, the time-averaged Perceived Noisiness value computed is $1.086~\mathrm{noys}$.

 ![](figs/validation_Perceived_Noisiness.png)